GPGN268/SP2025-FP01-ocean-air-temperature-patterns/README.md

 - We plan to start by pulling air and ocean surface temperature data from public data sites like NOAA, NASA, USGS that we can analyse.

 ## Expected results:
+we expect there is going to be clear changes in the variables that we used, velocity, wave height, high tide/low tide, air temp, water surface temp, changes, we thinks its gonna change, wave oatterns are going to be be affected by global warming in the trends from years 2000-2020. (find data then change)

 - References: